SolarLune/ldtkgo/readme.md

 	// Create a new renderer...
 	ebitenRenderer = renderer.NewEbitenRenderer()

 	// ...
-And render the tiles for the level out to *ebiten.Images.
-We'll retrieve them to draw later in a Draw() loop. ebitenRenderer.Render(level)
+And render the tiles for the level out to layers, which will be *ebiten.Images.
+We'll retrieve them to draw in a Draw() loop later. ebitenRenderer.Render(level)

 }

 ```

 As shown above, rendering is done by creating a renderer and using it to render with your framework of choice.
-One is already provided for the ebiten framework, which can be used as a general guide for creating other renderers.
+An example is already provided for the ebiten and raylib frameworks, which can be used as a general guide for creating other renderers.

 ## Running the Example